 You are welcome to use which ever Title Company you choose, you just need to let them know that this transaction is a Limited Representation listing.
 Make sure they have our e-mail address because they do need to send us the transaction documents for our files. firstname.lastname@example.org or email@example.com

 You can cancel the listing at any time by providing us with written instructions to do so (assuming there is not a contract pending on the property involving a buyer who was procured by a cooperating broker).
 There are no termination fees or other penalties in the event that you wish to cancel your listing.
-However, no refunds will be provided after the subject property has been listed by our broker.
+However, no refunds will be provided.

 Yes.
 Real estate agents do not work for free.
 To be listed in the MLS, you must advertise a commission to the agent who represents the buyer (aka cooperating broker) .
 If a real estate agent presents an accepted offer and it goes to closing, you must pay the commission advertised in the MLS listing.
 The commission is paid at the close of escrow.